blazingdrummer/BakedLanguageEdits/README.md

 `v2.0.7`

-  - small tweaks to stay up-to-date w/ GeneralFixes
+  - small tweaks to stay up-to-date w/ GeneralFixes and BakedModpack update
+  - fixed some strange indenting (no in-game impact)